-The College of Liberal Arts & Sciences supports our efforts, and recognizes the value and effectiveness of cross-disciplinary, multi-institutional collaboration.
+The College of Liberal Arts & Sciences supports innovative #sciart outreach (they co-sponsored our latest Noggin briefing to the U.S. Congress this fall!), and recognizes the value and effectiveness of cross-disciplinary, multi-institutional collaboration.
 Sarah Morgan in the Art Department regularly welcomes Noggin into her Art in the Elementary School course to invite student participants.

 The Neuroscience Club at PSU (their Facebook page is here) won a SALPie (Student Activities and Leadership Programs) award in 2014 as the “Student Organization of the Year,” and again as the 2017 “Service Organization of the Year.”
 Bill Griesar of PSU Psychology, and NW Noggin, was awarded the “Faculty/Community Partner of the Year” SALPie Award in 2016…